Service and training opportunities, public interest jobs, events, and more!

 Prince George's County

-Community Legal Serivces of Prince George’s County, Inc., is seeking attorneys to provide representation to tenants at their Failure to Pay Rent hearings through our same-day tenant representation program.
+Community Legal Serivces is seeking attorneys to provide representation to tenants at their Failure to Pay Rent hearings through our same-day tenant representation program.
 Stipends are available.
 CLS provides training, malpractice insurance coverage, mentoring, and support to our volunteers.
 Out-of-state attorneys are welcomed.
 CLS and the Pro Bono Resource Center of Maryland have put together a training on how to represent tenants in Prince George’s County rent court.
 This training includes Landlord/Tenant rules and perspectives, issue spotting in Failure to Pay Rent complaints, and practical advice for handling cases.

 If you wish to take this training, have questions about the program, or want to sign up to represent tenants at their rent court hearings, please contact Kayla Williams, Esq. at williams@clspgc.org.
 Participating attorneys must commit to volunteer to staff two clinics or take two landlord/tenant cases within one year of completing the training.